ASD-Blueprint/desktop.gov.au/blueprint/security/system-security-plan.md

 * Internet Explorer 11 is disabled as part of the Windows 10 SOE.
 * .NET Framework 3.5 and any previous versions are disabled as part of the Windows 10 SOE.
 * The 'Exploit protection' feature is enabled as part of the CloudSystem Windows 10 SOE.
-* Early Launch Antimalware (ELAM), Secure Boot and Trusted Boot are enabled as part of the Windows 10 SOE.
+* ELAM, Secure Boot and Trusted Boot are enabled as part of the Windows 10 SOE.
 * CloudSystem standard users do not have sufficient permissions to modify security functions on Windows 10 devices.
 * A combination of WDAC and AppLocker policies prevent the use of script execution engines.
 * Standard (unprivileged) users do not have sufficient permissions to install or uninstall applications on Windows 10 devices.